In Lieu of Flowers short film

 Through a few rounds of sketching and feedback, we narrowed down the look for the film titles, eventually landing on a simple mix of an elegant, open sans serif and a handwritten (literally—that’s my handwriting!) cursive.

 From there, we had a clear typographic language to work from.
-I used this to finalize titles as well as major credits:
+I used this to finalize titles:

-I created a grid and explored a few different styles for end credits.
-With Stacey’s feedback, we nailed down a 2-column style for the credits, and we kept the layouts relatively flexible.
-Each endcard looks slightly different, depending on the content.
+I created a grid and explored a few different layout styles for end credits.
+With Stacey’s feedback, we nailed down a 2-column style, and we kept the layouts relatively flexible to match the content of each frame.

 The endcards also include hand-drawn illustrations that were made to look like stickers.
 These depicted items/places from the film, as well as other small objects that reminded me of my own teenage girlhood.